semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     checkout

-Notice that the `checkout` command automatically changes the current directory of the CM to the directory defined in the `SEMAPHORE_GIT_DIR` environment variable.
+Notice that the `checkout` command automatically changes the current directory of the VM to the directory defined in the `SEMAPHORE_GIT_DIR` environment variable.

 ### sem-service

 #### Description

 The `sem-service` script is a utility for starting, stopping and restarting background services with Docker that listen on 0.0.0.0, which includes all the available network interfaces.

 #### Command Line Parameters